Islington's 'dismal' recycling rates dipped this year

 Cllr Caroline Russell (Green Highbury East) told the Gazette: "I warned my fellow councillors [at full council on December 6} we would need to keep an eye on recycling rates as there is a real risk that especially with new incinerator capacity coming on-stream that Islington will fail to improve our dismal record on recycling."

-Speaking at the meeting, Councillor Russell said “composting should be a priority”.
+Speaking at the meeting, Cllr Russell said "composting should be a priority".

-The new incinerator has beem approved under the North London Waste Authority Plan, which Islington council boss Richard Watts said is “practical” and “gets the job done”.
+The new incinerator has been approved under the North London Waste Authority Plan, which Islington council boss Richard Watts said is "practical" and "gets the job done".

 Addressing colleagues at the town hall meeting, he added: "It's worth saying the incinerator for this plan leads us to demolishing one of the dirtiest in Europe, so having a larger incinerator is a move forward."